-Outraged Hong Kong media, legal groups seek explanation of journalist's visa rejection
+Hong Kong rejection of journalist's visa prompts calls for explanation

 China’s state media said Hong Kong’s “one country, two systems” formula remained unchanged.

-The China Daily newspaper said visa renewal was a sovereign right and that accusations from some foreign authorities were an attempt to attack the Chinese government.
+The China Daily newspaper said visa renewal was a sovereign right.

 “Foreign governments demanding an explanation know this.
 What they really want is not an answer but to create the illusion that freedom of speech and the press in Hong Kong is dwindling,” the China Daily editorial said.